 Great Moments in Athletics History

-Worcester state has a rich and proud history of student athletics that took off when Al G. Fotiades ’50 and company formed Worcester State’s first varsity sports team.
+Worcester State has a rich and proud history of student athletics that took off when Al G. Fotiades ’50 and company formed Worcester State’s first varsity sports team.
 The university joined the NCAA’s Division III in 1973 and today has 20 Division III sports teams with 471 student-athletes.
 Here’s a look back at some of those great moments.

 Late 1800s-early 1900s